bcc-code/developer.bcc.no/docs/libraries.md

 * [PDF Service](https://developer.bcc.no/pdf-service) - used for generating PDFs from HTML
 * [Logo Assets](https://developer.bcc.no/bcc-design) for organizations in the BCC Federation
 * [WordPress signon](https://developer.bcc.no/bcc-wp) - documentation for the BCC Login WordPress plugin
-* [Widgets](https://developer.bcc.no/bcc-widgets) - Documentation for widgets such as the topbar and how to integrate your calendar and RSS feed with BCC Portal
+* [Widgets](https://developer.bcc.no/bcc-widgets) - documentation for widgets such as the topbar and how to integrate your calendar and RSS feed with BCC Portal
+* [BCC Sign API](https://developer.bcc.no/bcc-sign) - documentation for checking signatures created on sign.bcc.no

 ## APIs
 * [Orgs API](https://sandbox-api.bcc.no/docs/?urls.primaryName=Orgs%20documentation)